 Parking is notoriously difficult in L.A. proper, with precious few spots available for free.
 It is usually plentiful at all of the area’s sports venues, but sometimes there are caveats.
 For example, much of the general parking at the Rose Bowl is on the nearby Brookside Golf Course — that is, literally ON the course.
 Many locals have their “secrets” for saving money on parking at certain venues, but a lot of times that involves parking on the lawns of nearby residences or in office towers’ parking structures, and if you’re uninitiated and try that route, you may find yourself actually paying more to stash your car in a sketchier situation.

 Generally, expect $15 and up for venue-operated lots at all of L.A.’s stadiums, including the ones in Anaheim.
 There are usually cheaper options, ie. street parking downtown a few blocks away from Staples Center and the office complexes west of Angel Stadium, but look closely at the signs before you get seduced by the flag-waving attendant.

 With a city as huge as Los Angeles, there are simply too many attractions to list here.
-We’ll go with some of the more popular (read: obvious) selections here; if you’d like more info, well, you have our permission to consult a more comprehensive travel guide.
+We’ll go with some of the more popular selections here:

 Work on your tan